ROYSTON PARISH CHURCH - where all are welcome and God's love is shared

 Please let Joanne know if you are willing to sign up for any of these slots

-CHRISTMAS RAFFLE TICKETS ARE NOW ON SALE!
-They'll be available after church services, Saturday Coffee, and during events at the end of November.
+CHRISTMAS RAFFLE TICKETS ARE NOW ON SALE.
+They'll be available after church services (with the exception of the Remembrance Sunday morning service), Saturday Coffee, and during events at the end of November.
 Tickets are £1 each, prizes include Christmas Hampers, and all proceeds go to church funds.

 MINCE PIES- The Events committee is seeking donations of boxes of mince pies for events throughout Advent.
 Please make sure they have a good shelf life.
 They can be left in the kitchen.
 Many thanks.